 How to Find the Right 60-Day Program for You

 Hopefully, you now understand more about 60-day treatment programs.
 60-day treatment programs are an effective middle ground between long-term care and short-term care.
 Also, 60-day programs follow a similar structure that most rehab programs do.
 However, 60-day programs are unique.
-These programs are unique because they offer a wider range of care than 30-day treatment programs do.
+They are unique programs because they offer a wider range of care than 30-day treatment programs do.
 Although they are more expensive than 30-day programs, they are often more effective for moderate addictions.
 Further, 60-day programs are the least time consuming of all long-term care.